Our Infertility Specialists

 Keith L. Blauer, MD, Board Certified Infertility Specialist

-Dr. Blauer will be seeing patients August 11th. and
+Dr. Blauer is seeing patients October 11th.

 Keith L. Blauer, MD is a native of Burley, ID.
 He graduated from BYU in chemistry and completed his doctor of medicine degree at the University of Washington.
 He completed a residency in obstetrics and gynecology at Keesler USAF Medical Center in Biloxi, Mississippi.